 I’ve long been saying that privacy need not be sacrificed for security, and it makes me delighted to see that public attitudes are aligning with this view.
 A Pew survey revealed that a “majority of Americans (54%) disapprove of the U.S. government’s collection of telephone and internet data as part of anti-terrorism efforts.”
 The anti-NSA […]

 It is often said that people don’t care much about privacy these days given how much information they expose about themselves.
 But survey after survey emphatically concludes that people really do care about privacy.

 A common argument I hear is that young people just don’t care about privacy.
 If they cared about privacy, why would they share so much personal data on Facebook?
 Why would they text so much?
 Why would they be so cavalier about their privacy?
 Privacy will be dead in a generation, the argument goes.
 This […]

 A new poll by Common Sense Media reveals some interesting data about privacy and youth.
 The poll was conducted by Zogby International:

 Over at the New York Times’s Bits blog, Brad Stone writes: Researchers call this the privacy paradox: normally sane people have inconsistent and contradictory impulses and opinions when it comes to their safeguarding their own private information.
 Now some new research is beginning to document and quantify the privacy paradox.
 In a talk presented at […]

 In today’s Wall Street Journal, Gordon Crovitz has an op-ed arguing that we’ve gotten over privacy: We seem to be following the advice of Scott McNealy, chairman of Sun Microsystems, who in 1999 said, “You have zero privacy anyway.
 Get over it.”
 And the observation by Oracle CEO Larry Ellison: “The privacy you’re concerned about […]

+Is privacy an issue of concern to voters in the 2008 presidential election?
+Which candidates do voters think will best protect privacy?
 These questions are addressed in a new poll by the Ponemon Institute.
 According to Bob Sullivan’s discussion of the poll in MSNBC’s Red Tape blog: